aws-samples/bedrock-claude-chat/README.md

 npm i -g aws-cdk
 ```

 - Before deploying the CDK, you will need to work with Bootstrap once for the region you are deploying to.
-In this example, we will deploy to the us-east-1 region
+In this example, we will deploy to the us-east-1 region.
+Please replace your account id into `<account id>`.

 ```
-cdk bootstrap us-east-1
+cdk bootstrap aws://<account id>/us-east-1
 ```

 - If necessary, edit the following entries in [cdk.json](. /cdk/cdk.json) if necessary.